 Without intentional distraction (e.g. through mobile phone use), driving is the most dangerous thing people do on a regular basis.
 Laws exists to limit the actions people can take while driving to distract themselves from the task at hand and make this already dangerous activity even more hazardous.
 Below is a breakdown of the laws concerning mobile phone use for drivers in NSW.

-When on your Ls and Red Ps you are not permitted to use a phone at all while driving (including while stopped in traffic).
+When on your Ls, Red Ps, and Green Ps you are not permitted to use a phone at all while driving (including while stopped in traffic).
 You must be out of the line of traffic with the ignition off before you can use a phone in any way.

-When you graduate to your Green Ps, limited use of a phone while driving is permitted based on specific conditions.
+When you graduate to your full licence, limited use of a phone while driving is permitted based on specific conditions.

 When making/answering calls and using the media player the phone must be either:

 - Mounted in a fixed cradle that doesn't obscure your view

 - Able to be operated without touch input (e.g. Bluetooth or voice activation)

 A phone can also be used as a driver’s aid (e.g. navigation) if it is mounted in a fixed cradle that doesn't obscure your view.

 You must be parked out of the line of traffic to use your phone for any other function (including text messaging, email, social media, etc.).
 Holding a phone in any way except for passing it to a passenger is also prohibited.
 Being stopped in traffic (e.g. at traffic lights) is not classified as parked and you will be penalised if caught.